 Hi cyber security fans.
-Welcome to the article “Application and AWS CloudWatch as security monitoring tools”.
+Welcome to the article “Application and AWS CloudWatch as security monitoring tools”, where we will speak about some DevSecOps best practices and not only.
 The article is built within 2 connected parts:

 - How to use CloudWatch logs, understanding Application logs with CloudWatch insights and dashboards.